 The Keystone KSTAD70B is an excellent whole-house dehumidifier, although it is not as energy-efficient as other units we reviewed.

-The Sunpentown SD-52PE is more compact and energy-efficient than others, while costing less.
+More compact and energy-efficient than others, while costing less.
 However the warranty terms are not nearly as generous.

-The Friedrich D70BP is a good choice for dehumidifying basements, especially because of its large tank capacity, drain pump and excellent energy efficiency.
+A good choice for dehumidifying basements, especially because of its large tank capacity, drain pump and excellent energy efficiency.

 1. Keystone KSTAD70B: Best overall